Duke of Edinburgh

 It's a tough challenge for anyone, and we are all in complete awe of Dom's achievement.
-The award ceremony on 26th February was a proud evening for Dom, his parents, his fellow DofE team members and our whole charity.
+The award ceremony was a proud evening for Dom, his parents, his fellow DofE team members and our whole charity.
 Several hundred people heard about Dom's achievements and gave a huge round of applause when he went up to collect his certificate.
 Some said it wasn't possible.
 Dom has proved ANYTHING is possible.
 It's all about what you can do.
 It's much more about abilities than disabilities.

 Enormous congratulations to Dom from all us at NMC!

 Dom successfully completed a team expedition in the Lake District with our group of ambitious young people who triumphed against the wind, rain and freezing temperatures to take on tent-building and outdoor cooking training.
 They also developed exceptional first aid awareness and map-reading skills.